Kraballa/ResistanceCalculatorTool/README.md

 The goal is to provide a tool that solves this and many other similar mathematical problems in electrical engineering.

 ## (Current) Update 1.1.1:
 - calculation results can now be exported as .asc files.
+Currently comparator circuits with hystheresis are not supported but they will be added very soon.
 Opening them in LTSpice, a freeware circuit simulation program, allows users to simulate them and validate the values.
 It started out as a context menu but since those aren't always visible I've replaced them with a button below the detailed description.
 - added shortcuts to some menu options